SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Therefore, the names and types of an initializer's parameters play a particularly important role in identifying which initializer should be called.
-Because of this, Swift provides an automatic argument label for *every* parameter in an initializer if you don't provide an external name yourself.
+Because of this, Swift provides an automatic argument label for *every* parameter in an initializer if you don't provide one.

 The following example defines a structure called ``Color``, with three constant properties called ``red``, ``green``, and ``blue``.